-

 Current and future use survey

-Harry Patterson Park, nestled in the heart of Kardinya, is set to undergo a park and playground renewal, and the community's voice is central to shaping its future.
+Harry Patterson Park, nestled in the heart of Kardinya, is set to undergo a park and playground renewal, and the community's voice has been central to shaping its future.

 - New play features, including a small play unit with slide, toddler play elements, and a 360° basket swing selected in Stage 1